 The Board of Directors of the Company oversees the business and operations of the Company.
 As on the date of this Report, the Company's Board of Directors comprised of four Directors represented by two members from shareholder's/controllers' organization and two Independent Directors.
-During the year, one of the Directors had ceased Directorship from the Company.
+During the year, there was no change in the composition of the Board of Directors.

-Following were the members of the Board of Director's during FY 2021-22:
+Following were the members of the Board of Director's during FY 2022-23:

-Ms. Vibha Padalkar Director (Chairperson of the Board)
+Ms. Vibha Padalkar Non-Executive Director (Chairperson of the Board)

-Mr. Yuvraj Narayan Independent Director Mr. Davinder Rajpal Independent Director
+Mr. Yuvraj Narayan Independent Director

+Mr. Davinder Rajpal Independent Director

-Mr. Suresh Badami Director
+Mr. Suresh Badami Non-Executive Director